Nigeria land feud victim bears scars of attack

-MAKURDI, Nigeria, Dec 19 (Reuters) - Peter Zion has been unable to hold his infant son since attackers wielding machetes cut him so badly that his hands lost their ability to grip.
+MAKURDI, Nigeria (Reuters) - Peter Zion has been unable to hold his infant son since attackers wielding machetes cut him so badly that his hands lost their ability to grip.

 He was attacked in January by nomadic herdsmen in the central Nigerian state of Benue, caught in the crossfire of a violent feud with local farmers over land rights that has killed hundreds in the country’s Middle Belt this year.